There is no sound or low volume coming from the TV speakers.

 Follow this procedure to troubleshoot when there is no sound or low volume coming from the TV speakers.

-IMPORTANT: If model-specific information is required to complete any of the steps in this solution, refer to the operating instructions supplied with the product.
+- If model-specific information is required to complete any of the steps in this solution, refer to the operating instructions supplied with the product.
 Manuals are posted on your model support page.

-NOTE: Because each of these steps represents a possible solution to this issue, check the TV status after completing each step.
+- Because each of these steps represents a possible solution to this issue, check the TV status after completing each step.

 - Check the Speakers setting on the TV.
 Ensure TV Speakers is selected.
+The steps below are an example.

 - Increase the volume of the TV.